RodZill4/material-maker/material_maker/doc/node_transform_circlesplatter.rst

 The **Circle Splatter** node outputs the splat image.

-The greyscale splatter has a secondary output that assigns a random color to each splat instance.
+The greyscale circle splatter has two additional outputs, one that assigns a random color to each splat instance and one that assigns a UV layout to each splat instance.

 Parameters
 ++++++++++